Koi fish are world-famous for several very good reasons. They are large, showy fish that are easy to care for and live for a very long time.

 - Top quality Kohaku should have a red spot on the head.
 Kohaku without are known as bozu, which references the shaven head of Buddhist monks.

-- Thought to originate in 1888 and is still one of the most popular fish in Japan.
+- Thought to originate in 1888 and is still one of the most popular types of Koi Fish in Japan.

 - Kohaku have several secondary descriptions for their red markings; a Kuchibeni; lipstick, refers to a facial mark that extends to the mouth (not favorable) while an Ōmoyō has a mark larger than a quarter of the length of the fish.
 As it matures, the markings will extend and transform.